 Albert DeSalvo, believed to be the serial killer responsible for the deaths of more than a dozen women in the Boston area in the early 1960s, told of a childhood marked by extreme violence and cruelty.

 By his own account, he was the victim of vicious beatings perpetrated by his father, an alcoholic who also brutalized his wife and had sex with prostitutes in front of his children.

 So could that explain DeSalvo’s later killings?
 Possibly, some experts say.

-Retired Radford University organizational psychology professor Michael Aamodt tells A&E Real Crime that most serial killers come from dysfunctional families, and often have parents who abused alcohol or drugs.
+Retired Radford University organizational psychology professor Michael Aamodt tells A&E True Crime that most serial killers come from dysfunctional families, and often have parents who abused alcohol or drugs.

 [Watch The Boston Strangler on A&E Crime Central.]

 One hypothesis might be that DeSalvo’s father was a psychopath, a biological condition that could have been inherited by DeSalvo, Octavio Choi, forensic psychiatrist and clinical associate professor of psychiatry at Stanford University, tells A&E True Crime.